Democrats demand Bolton testimony after report his book says Trump tied Ukraine aid to Biden probe

-NBC has not verified the report, published The New York Times, which cited multiple sources familiar with Bolton’s account, or seen a copy of that manuscript, but the report immediately produced calls by Democrats for Bolton's testimony in the Senate impeachment trial.
+NBC has not verified the report, which cited multiple sources familiar with Bolton’s account, or seen a copy of that manuscript.

 The president's allies have said that the aid delay was unconnected to Trump’s requests that Ukrainian officials announce probes that stood to undercut his domestic political opponents, including former Vice President Joe Biden.